cmccrowe/cmccrowe/README.md

 **`SENIOR COMPOSITOR`**

 ---
 I work in visual effect on films and tv shows.
-My current title is senior compositor at Wētā FX. <br/>
+My current title is senior compositor. <br/>
 The best thing about this career is that you are always learning and working colloratively with others.